ftntcorecse/ftnt-ansible-docs/docs/fsm_modules/fsm_device_monitors.rst

           - An error will be thrown if this fails.
         required: false
         default: None

       export_xml_to_file_path:
         description:
           - When populated, an attempt to write XML to file is made.
           - An error will be thrown if this fails.
         required: false
         default: None

       mode:
         description:
           - Handles how the query is formatted upon return.
           - When in update mode, update_xml_file is required.
         required: false
         default: "short_all"
-        options: ["short_all", "ip_range", "detailed_single", "update"]
+        choices: ["short_all", "ip_range", "detailed_single", "update"]

       ip_range:
         description:
           - Specifies the IP Range of devices to search for and return.
           - Ignored unless "ip_range" is set for mode
         required: false

       ip:
         description:
           - Specifies the single IP address of a device to get detailed information from.
           - Ignored unless "detailed_single" is set for mode
         required: false

       update_xml_file:
         description:
           - Specifies the XML file path that contains the pre-formatted XML to update the monitor with.
         required: false

     '''

     EXAMPLES = '''
     - name: GET SIMPLE MONITOR LIST FROM CMDB